svm-suite/svm-suite.github.io/README.md

 ### 4.5. variables

-Similarly to *router.svm* code, we may want to make use of variables.
+Similarly to *router.svm* services, we may want to make use of variables.
 In a similar manner, variables are specified using `MATCH` and `VAR` sections:

 ```
 (